Roupell Street: A Historical Gem in London

 The historical gem that is Roupell Street is just around the corner from Waterloo Station.
 There are a number of buses that stop nearby too; the nearest bus stop is Waterloo Station/Tenison Way.
 A short walk down Cornwall Road will lead you there.

-A note: Please bear in mind that these are real streets with people living in these houses.
+A note: please bear in mind that these are real streets with people living in these houses.
 Please be respectful of those going about their daily business by keeping noise down and not hanging around outside their homes.

 Leave a Reply